 The Nexus use policy

 The MIT Libraries welcome requests from MIT groups to use our event space (The Nexus, 14S-130 in Hayden Library) for the following types of events:

-- Educational, cultural, or community wellness events sponsored by MIT community members that occur during normal open hours and that do not require closing the library to general use.
+- Educational, cultural, or community wellness programs sponsored by MIT community members that occur during normal open hours and that do not require closing the library to general use.

 - Orientation and instructional events that highlight Libraries’ programs, services, or resources